 Here we go with a lengthy look at the logos of Batman from his creation to the present.
 Above is the very first page of the first published Batman story in Detective Comics 27.
 The model for comics stories at the time was the Sunday newspaper strip (then usually a large full page), in which the top panel contained the character logo, the story title and a brief explanation of who he was.
 This is exactly what artist/creator Bob Kane did in most of his early Batman stories.
 The logo here is simple, rather crudely drawn block letters with a telescoped drop-shadow.
 Note that the character’s name is THE BAT-MAN, much as one might call someone coming to fill your home fuel oil tank the oil-man.

 Bob Kane took all credit for the creation of Batman for many years, but late in life acknowledged the contribution of writer Bill Finger to both the stories and the look of the character.
-Kane was also notorious for farming out much of his artwork to others, but in the first year or so, at least, I think the art is mostly or all by Kane.
+Kane was also notorious for farming out much of his artwork to others, but in the first year or so, at least, he did a fair amount.
 It has a crude energy and cartooniness that seems to align with Kane’s other comics of the time.
 Note that he was already thinking about bat shapes for the captions in this very first panel.

 Like the early Superman stories, Kane drew the logo from scratch for each Batman story in the first 12 appearances in Detective Comics, and it was different every time.
 By issue 30, above, Batman’s ears had grown much longer, and are first used to punctuate/divide the logo.
 In the caption BATMAN has lost the hyphen, but still retains THE in front of it.
 Here the logo is still crudely-drawn block letters with drop-shadow, now angled and in slight perspective.
 The composition of the panel as as a whole is interesting, though, and my favorite part is the much more effective bat-shaped caption.